Sending your ad traffic to a high-converting Facebook landing page is likely the single best (and easiest) way to

-- Single call to action (CTA) – Don’t beat around the bush.
+- A single call to action (CTA) – Don’t beat around the bush.
 What is the one (ONE) single action that you hope your audience will take?
 This is the goal of the landing page and the point of ‘conversion.’
 You’ve told them about what you’re offering, now how do people get it?
 Check out these calls to action that convert.

 Setting up your Facebook ad campaign involves selecting an objective: AKA determining what measurement (metric) you want the Facebook ad algorithm to optimize for on your behalf.

 Facebook recently introduced landing page views as a new optimization.

 In the past, you probably selected Link Click optimization, which targets an audience that is most likely to click on the link in your ad.
 However, with Landing Page View optimization, you’re able to target people who are most likely to click on your Facebook ad AND wait for your landing page to fully load.
 (That’s kind of incredible, isn’t it?)